-Trump threatens tariffs on $100 billion more China goods; Beijing says will fight back
+Trump threatens tariffs on $100 billion more China goods; Beijing ready to strike back

 “We are on a dangerous downward spiral and American families will be on the losing end,” Shay added in a statement, urging Trump “to stop playing a game of chicken with the U.S. economy.”

-Reporting by Tom Daly and Min Zhang in BEIJING and Steve Holland and David Lawder in WASHINGTON; Additional Writing by Ryan Woo; Editing by Shri Navaratnam
+Reporting by Tom Daly, Michael Martina and Min Zhang in BEIJING and Steve Holland and David Lawder in WASHINGTON; Additional Writing by Ryan Woo and Alex Richardson; Editing by Shri Navaratnam and Raju Gopalakrishnan